1990s Hondas: The Golden Age of VTEC and Driver-Focused Engineering

 Integra Type R: The Front-Wheel-Drive Benchmark

 The suspension geometry was recalibrated specifically for the Type R, with stiffer springs and a front strut brace tying the chassis together.
 Recaro seats, a Momo steering wheel, and a stripped headliner signalled that this was not a styling exercise.
-It was offered in both two-door coupé and four-door sedan configurations, widening its appeal without diluting its purpose.
+The DC2 came to the US for the 1997 model year and approximately 2,700 were sold here over three years, out of roughly 34,500 built globally.
 On track, its front-end precision under braking and ability to rotate through tight corners became the standard against which every hot hatch and sport compact was judged.

 Civic Type R, Prelude, and S2000: Rounding Out the Lineup